Skip to main content

 Cancellation Processing

-When a $/cancelRequest notification is received by a supporting implementation:
+When a $/cancel_request notification is received by a supporting implementation, it:

-1. MUST cancel the corresponding request activity and all nested activities
+• MUST cancel the corresponding request activity and all nested activities related to that request

-• Valid response with appropriate data (partial results or cancellation marker)
+• A valid response with appropriate data (such as partial results or cancellation marker)

 Internal Cancellation